gc-proto/recalls-safety/README.md

 See Australia's Recalls site for a model of a search-filtering system with simplified templates for the recalls.
 We refined this model to better support search and filtering on a mobile phone:
 * https://www.productsafety.gov.au/recalls/browse-all-recalls

-Contact @lisafast to join us or post an issue with a question
+Contact @lisavation to join us or post an issue with a question